BradHutchings/Mmojo-Server-v2/instructions/201-Prepare-WSL.md

 wsl --unregister MmojoServerBuild
 ```

-If you previously pinned `MmojoServerBuild` to your **Taskbar**, remove it.
+If you previously pinned `MmojoServerBuild` to your **Taskbar**, unpin it.
 The existing pinned shortcut one will not launch the new instance you will create.

 ---
 ### Create New `MmojoServerBuild` WSL Instance